 Cruise Packing Tip #6 – Dramamine

 Motion sickness is one of the worst feelings you can have.
-And the captain isn’t going to slow down because your hugging a toilet.
+And the captain isn’t going to slow down because you’re hugging a toilet.
 Even if you’ve never experienced seasickness, you might want to bring Dramamine or ginger pills just in case.

-Cruise Packing Tip #7 – Wine
+What to pack for a cruise, Tip #7 – Wine

 Cruise Packing Tip #8 – Ear Plugs

-Cruise Packing Tip #9 – Roll Your Clothes
+Packing Hack #9 – Roll Your Clothes

 This obviously isn’t specific to cruising, but necessary to include.
 If you’re still folding your clothes, you’re also probably worried about sailing off the edge of the Earth.
 Rolling creates a denser space and allows more “I’m with stupid” T-shirts.

 Cruise Packing Tip #10 – Keep a Stiffy